 Are your investors on board?

 Much like a competitive package for an employee, a CEO’s compensation and equity stake will require negotiations – this time with your investors.
 Having the above questions answered will help.
-Staying within a competitive range is needed to appease your current board and attract new investors (for example Peter Thiel has publicly stated he passes on any startup paying it’s CEO more than $150,000).
+Staying within a competitive range is needed to appease your current board and attract new investors (for example Peter Thiel has publicly stated he passes on any startup saying it’s CEO more than $150,000).
 As a CEO, you also want to examine your own motivations in a negotiation, especially if you are attempting to increase your salary or equity stake.
 “When two sides in a negotiation can’t come to a deal, it’s often because the two sides don’t have a clear enough view of what each other’s alternatives are if they can’t agree,” Tim Jackson writes.

 You don’t want to walk away from a tough negotiation having damaged your relationship with investors on your own compensation or shown irresponsibility when proposing packages for early employees.
-A well-researched proposal that clearly assesses your company’s current financials, demonstrates the expected impact fairly compensating an early employee or CEO will have, and honors your commitment to deliver the return they expect on their investment will get you to reach mutually agreeable terms.
+A well-researched proposal that clearly assesses your company’s current financials, demonstrates the expected impact fairly compensating an early employee or CEO will have and honors your commitment to delivering the return they expect on their investment will get you to reach mutually agreeable terms.
 Transparency and preparation are key.

 Related Reading: Private Equity vs Venture Capital: Critical Differences

 To sum up the common traits that go into determining your salary as a CEO, check out the common FAQs and takeaways below:

 How much should a startup founder CEO pay themselves?